WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step2-Play-the-game/README.md

 ```
 def play_game():
 ```
-All the code which is part of the function **_MUST BE INDENTED_**.
+As before, all the code which is part of the function **_MUST BE INDENTED_**.

 ### Have the computer make a choice

 We don't need to ask the computer what shape to choose - we will use a random number for this.
 We will put the computer choice in a variable called ```computer_choice``` and select the value using the ```randint()``` function.

-Add this line to the function and *indent it* because it is inside the function.
+Add this as the first line of the function and *indent it* because it is inside the function.
 This line will take a whole number from 0 to 2 at random and put the value in the variable ```computer_choice```:
 ```
     computer_choice = randint(0, 2)
 ```